WSU-mkijowski/lab-1-hashing-kan0sh1/README.md

 ```

 * How many words were in your dictionary?

+  86

 * How many nonces did your code iterate over?

+  Initially I tried every nonce from 10-9,999,999,999... this was a poor choice, admittedly.

+  Working nonce ranges were:
+  * 10-9,999
+  * 1000-99,999

+  Further ranges were not attempted as the time consumption grew exponentially, and received good success on these ranges already.

 * What was the maximum number of hashes your code *could* compute given the above?

+  From the original attempt: 859,999,999,054(If it had worked)

+  From working attempts: 859,054 and 8,513,914 for a total of 9372968

 * What did you think about Task 2?

+  This was a fun and interesting task.
+It wasn't complicated, but did expose my computer to much more stress than I originally anticipated.
+Showed a little of how bitcoin mining works and why GPU are so in demand for doing so.

 * Is there a better way than brute force to attempt to get higher valued coins?

+  Theoretically.
+If someone were able to reverse the hashing algorithm then that would make it much better.

 * Why or why not?

+  Without the hashing algorithm reversal then it is just a game of running through the possible combinations and finding success.
+If there were a simpler way then the algorithm would have been cracked and useless in this regard.

 ```bash
 please put any cool bash one-liners or other piped commands you